What is a Nuclear Medicine Examination?

 - You should drink plenty of fluids after the injection.

-- The exam will take about 45 minutes to an hour.
+- The imaging portion takes approximately 45 minutes to one hour.

 - You should drink plenty of fluids after the injection.

-- Exam takes about 45 minutes to an hour.
+- The imaging portion takes approximately 45 minutes to one hour.

-- You may not have any food or drink 6 hours prior to the exam.
+- No food or drink for six hours before the exam.

-- You may not consume any caffeine (including decaf coffee) 48 hours prior to the exam.
+- No caffeine (including decaffeinated coffee) for 48 hours before the exam.

 Gastric Emptying Study